-Audit fees and non-audit fees For last year, Bucher Industries was charged CHF 1745 000 by PricewaterhouseCoopers and approximately CHF 647 000 by other auditors for services rendered in connection with the audit of the financial statements of Bucher Industries AG and its group companies and the audit of the consolidated financial statements of Bucher Industries.
-In addition, PricewaterhouseCoopers charged Bucher Industries a fee of approximately CHF 484 000 for non-audit services, comprising financial, tax and due diligence services.
+Audit fees and non-audit fees For last year, Bucher Industries was charged CHF 1 581 000 by PricewaterhouseCoopers and approximately CHF 488 000 by other auditors for services rendered in connection with the audit of the financial statements of Bucher Industries AG and its group companies and the audit of the consolidated financial statements of Bucher Industries.
+In addition, PricewaterhouseCoopers charged Bucher Industries a fee of approximately CHF 544 000 for nonaudit services, comprising financial, tax and due diligence services.

 Supervisory and control instruments pertaining to the audit The audit committee reviews the audit programme, key audit areas and audit plan every year and discusses the audit findings with the auditors.
 Every year, the audit committee subsequently assesses the performance, fees and independence of the auditors.
-Last year, the audit focused on the key audit areas production, inventories and general IT-control mechanisms.
+In the year under review the auditing priorities of larger group companies were with internal control systems in purchasing, investments and personnel.
 The audit committee held two meetings with the external auditors.
 The internal auditors attended one of these meetings in an advisory capacity.